Tayler Malsam: Early career

 After spending time in USAC sprint cars, Malsam made his debut in the ARCA Remax Series in 2007 at Toledo Speedway.
 Driving for Mark Gibson, he started 8th and finished 33rd after a crash.
 In 2008, Malsam ran the full ARCA season in the #4 Dodge for Cunningham Motorsports, earning three top 5s and five top 10s.

 NASCAR career

 In 2008, Malsam made his NASCAR debut in the Camping World Truck Series race at Bristol Motor Speedway.
-In the #41 ThunderBoats.org Dodge owned by Carl Hartman, he would start 33rd and finished 36th.
+In the No. 41 ThunderBoats.org Dodge owned by Carl Hartman, he would start 33rd and finished 36th.
 Later that year, it was announced that Malsam would run full-time in the Truck Series in 2009 for Bill Davis Racing.
-In preparation for 2009, Malsam ran the season finale at Homestead-Miami Speedway in the #24 Toyota and finished 21st.
-Prior to the start of the 2009 season, Bill Davis Racing closed its doors and Malsam was signed by Randy Moss Motorsports to run the #81 Toyota.
-Over the course of the season, he earned ten top 10s, including a career best finish of 5th at Gateway International Raceway and finished 12th in the final points standings.
+In preparation for 2009, Malsam ran the season finale at Homestead-Miami Speedway in the No. 24 Toyota and finished 21st.
+Prior to the start of the 2009 season, Bill Davis Racing closed its doors and Malsam was signed by Randy Moss Motorsports to run the No. 81 Toyota.
+Over the course of the season, he earned ten top-tens, including a career best finish of fifth at Gateway International Raceway and finished 12th in the final points standings.